This post is also available in: German

-How do you train for a long distance hike?
+How do you train for a long-distance hiking trip?
 I get asked this question at least once a week.

-Also referred to as a trek, a multi-day hike can seem daunting.
+Also referred to as a trek, multi-day hiking can seem daunting.

 My first time, I only made it halfway but with determination, I eventually got to the top.
 It was the best feeling ever!
 Fitness level is obviously important when it comes to hiking but in my opinion, a determination is just as important, if not more.